seanturner/draft-turner-ccmib/draft-turner-ccmib.md

            "CC MIB Configuration Control Board
             Email: CCMIB.CCB@us.af.mil"
         DESCRIPTION
-            "This MIB defines the CC MIB tree hierarchical assignments below it and acts as a reservation mechanism.
+            "This MIB module defines the CC MIB tree hierarchical assignments below it and acts as a reservation mechanism.

             Copyright (c) 2019 IETF Trust and the persons identified as authors of the code.
 All rights reserved.